sayyidmahaboob/Code-Pencil-2/README.md

 # CODE PENCIL 2

-A Replica of code pen it can used  as a basic code editor with not much AI functionality
+A Replica of code pen it can used  as a basic code editor with not much AI functionality.....

 ## 🛠 Skills
 Javascript, HTML, CSS...